Learn what causes poor dishwasher cleaning results and find out how to get dishes cleaned spotlessly in the dishwasher.

 Some dishwashers have a power cord that plugs into an electrical outlet under the sink, while other dishwasher power cords are wired directly from the wall to the wires in the dishwasher’s junction box.
 If your dishwasher power cord plugs into an electrical outlet, make sure the power cord is plugged in.

 If the power cord is plugged in, it’s possible the electrical outlet doesn’t work.
 Check the electrical outlet for power by plugging in a small lamp.
-If it doesn’t light up, have an electrician repair the bad outlet.
+If it doesn't light up, have an electrician repair the bad outlet or install a new one.

 Here’s a helpful troubleshooting video that shows this step and additional troubleshooting steps to take when your dishwasher has now power.